nameisrakesh/Adavanced-Navigation-Cane-for-Visually-Impaired/README.md

 The IR sensor continuously scans the path ahead.
 When an obstacle is detected, the microcontroller activates the buzzer to warn the user.

 ### GPS Tracking
-The GPS module provides latitude and longitude data, enabling location identification during emergencies.
+The GPS module provides latitude and longitude data, enabling location identification during emergencies and any obstacle detection.

 ### Emergency Communication
 When the emergency button is pressed, the GSM module sends an alert SMS to predefined guardian numbers.